bkw777/dl2/ref/cygwin.md

 -------------------------------------------------------------------------------
 ```

+After rxcini completed:
-After rxcini completed, ran "CALL 63012" to install RXCMGR from the REXCPM,
+- Typed ```CALL 63012``` in BASIC to install RXCMGR from the REXCPM
+- Exited BASIC and launched RXCMGR from the main menu
-ran RXCMGR, press Tab to switch to the ROM screen, F2 Load, and entered "TSD100"
+- Pressed TAB to switch to the ROM screen in RXCMGR
+- Pressed F2 for Load
+- Entered ```TSD100```
+- Pressed Enter on the TS-DOS entry to install/activate the TS-DOS option rom (which also launches it)

 ```
 Open for read: "TSD100.BX"